Egyras/HeishaMon/LIBSUSED.md

 **Note:**

-This is just a user friendly display of section "lib_deps" in config file [platformio.ini](https://github.com/Egyras/HeishaMon/blob/master/platformio.ini)
+This is just a user friendly display of commands used in build action https://github.com/Egyras/HeishaMon/blob/master/.github/workflows/main.yml

-Only config file is relevant!
+Only actual code in build action is relevant!

 | lib | version | download |
 | ---- | ---- | ---- |